FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 4100.0
 ```

-As expected, by looking at the `x` in the output of `minimize`, we approximated the mean by minimizing the RMSE and the median by minimizing the MSE.
+As expected, by looking at the `x` in the output of `minimize`, we approximated the mean by minimizing the RMSE and the median by minimizing the MAE.

 ## Shrinking the target variable